huit/AWS-HA-Drupal/documentation/HPAC-Run-Book.md

 ###Output of the script:

 ```
 $> Performing an delete-stack in AWS of the Cloudstack named HPAC-Drupal-Instance!
+$> Command to execute:
+$> -----------------------
+$> aws cloudformation delete-stack --stack-name HPAC-Drupal-Instance
 ```

 ###AWS Console